 The Best 3 Ingredients for Treating Acne in Oily Skin

-Most products are designed for acne-prone skin that’s oily, so it’s easier to find treatment.
+Most products are designed for treating acne-prone skin that’s oily, so it’s easier to find acne breakout remedies for this skin type.
 However, no matter how oily your skin is, you don’t want to strip it of oil completely.

 This is a classic exfoliant that is available in a wide variety of concentrations.
 At the lower end, around 0.5%, it can be used for very minorly oily skin (maybe even dry skin, if you use it every other day), but it is also available in concentrations like 1%, 2%, or 5%.
 We recommend starting with the lower concentrations.